Wildtrack/Server/README.md

 	npm install
 	sudo node server2.js

 This command has changed because we are now running commands from within the nodejs server using [docker-exec](https://www.npmjs.com/package/docker-exec).
 Furthermore, we changed the name of the server file to server2.js.
-Sudo is necessary for this command as well since docker-exec requires the command starting the software have root access.
+Sudo is necessary for this command as well since docker-exec requires the command so nodejs has root access to control docker.

 In the host OS go to this [URL](http://localhost:2234) to test to see if the server is running.